FarisZR/FarisZR.com/content/post/eu-gdpr-jsdelivr-free-cdn-ban/index.en.md

 date: 2023-05-02
 image: thumbnail.jpeg
 slug: eu-gdpr-jsdelivr-free-cdn-ban
-summary: You maight want to think twice about using free CDNs, the google fonts ban in Germany might affects the legality of CDNs like JSdelivr and Bunny fonts.
+summary: You might want to think twice about using free CDNs, the google fonts ban in Germany might affects the legality of CDNs like JSdelivr and Bunny fonts.
 keywords:
   - Jsdelivr
   - Google Fonts